 Your resident assistant (RA) will be one of the first people you meet upon arrival to your residence hall floor.
-RAs are students just like you who work to create a better living and learning environment in your hall by providing programming, building community, and being available to you.
+RAs are students just like you who work to create a better living and learning environment in your hall by providing programming, building community and being available to you.
 As a current student, your RA is a great resource for you, full of helpful tips and friendly advice.
-Also in the halls are senior resident assistants (SRA’s) who monitor maintenance requests and supervise the front desk where applicable.
-Each hall is also staffed with a residence director (RD), who is an upperclass student that supervises the RA’s and the building, also serving as another resource for you.
-Resident assistants, senior resident assistants, and residence directors work together with the director and assistant director of Residence Life, professional staff whose offices are housed in McIntosh Center.
+Also in the halls are senior resident assistants (SRA) who monitor maintenance requests and supervise the front desk where applicable.
+Each hall also is staffed with a resident director (RD), an upperclass student who supervises the RAs and the building, serving as another resource for you.
+Resident Assistants, Senior Resident Assistants and Resident Directors work together with the Director and Assistant Director of Residence Life, professional staff whose offices are housed in McIntosh Center.

 Philanthropy: Dolly Parton Imagination Library (Hardin County Chapter)

 A community must make the program accessible to all preschool children in their area.
 The community pays for the books and mailing, promotes the program, registers the children, and enters the information into the database.
 Through a partnership with Ada Rotary and United Way of Hardin County, Residence Life raises money to aid with these overhead costs so area children can enjoy the benefits of the Imagination Library.
-Money is raised through each all-hall campus program and through various other means, such as student room lock-outs.
-In 2012-2013, Residence Life raised over $5,000 for Imagination Library.
-Our goal for 2013-14 is $6,000.
+Money is raised through each all-hall campus program, Shirley's Gourmet Popcorn sales (Klondike Krunch, Polar Popcorn and Klondike's Polar Krunch Punch created by Justin F. Courtney, director of Residence Life) and student room lock-outs.

-For more information on Imagination Library, check out their webpage at: http://www.dollysimaginationlibrary.com/
+For more information on the Imagination Library, check out its webpage.

 Residence Life Newsletter

-The Office of Residence Life publishes "Roomers" a monthly newsletter to educated, recognize, and inspire staff.
-Issues of Roomers for 2013-2014 can be found at the bottom of the page.
-Feel free to read and enjoy!
+The Office of Residence Life publishes Roomers, a monthly newsletter to educate, recognize and inspire staff.
+Issues of Roomers can be found at the bottom of the page.
+Feel free to read and enjoy.